-- $\rightarrow$ San Jose Staff and Meketa Investment Group discussed several alternative policies. - $\rightarrow$ We show the following allocations: - The Police and Fire Current Policy - Then we show three alternative options: - Mix A shifts some US Equity to outside the US (Developed Market Equity non-US). - Mix B shifts the same amount of US Equity to outside the US as Mix A, and also shifts 1% of assets from US Equity to Absolute Return (hedge funds). - Mix C shifts some US Equity, non-US Developed Market Equity, Emerging Markets Equity, and Long-term Government Bonds to Short-term Investment Grade Bonds. - Lastly, we show a 60% global equity/40% global investment grade bond allocation, for comparison purposes.
+- → San Jose Staff and Meketa Investment Group discussed several alternative policies. - → We show the following allocations: - The Federated Current Policy. - Then we show three alternative options: - Mix A shifts some US Equity to outside the US (Developed Market Equity non-US). - Mix B shifts the same amount of US Equity to outside the US as Mix A, and also shifts 1% of assets from Venture Capital to Absolute Return (hedge funds). - Mix C shifts 4% from Growth (1% US Equity, 2% Emerging Markets Equity, 1% Venture Capital) to Income (2% TIPS, 2% Long-term Gov't Bonds), resulting in a lower expected standard deviation.